cklim83/test_md/regex.md

 	!!"What's that?".match(/\?/)    # => true
 	```

-- Remaining characters, including colons `:` and spaces ` ` are not meta-characters and do not need to be escaped when inside a pattern.
+- Remaining characters, including colons `:` and spaces ` ` are not meta-characters and do not have to be escaped when used to construct a pattern.
 Note: `/ /` and `/[ ]/` are equivalent and both match to spaces.
 	```Ruby
 	!!"chris:x:300".match(/:/)                  # => true
 	!!"A thought; no, forget it.".match(/ /)    # => true